SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 1. Logstash indexes the logs from Redis Cache and performs data transformation and processing.
 1. Kibana is used to visualise the data in Elasticsearch.

-Logging to File, as configured in the NLog configuration, results in a storage exception such as `There is not enough space on the disk : 'D:\home\site\wwwroot\logs\app-name.YYYY-MM-DD.log'` due to a local cache limit of 1GB being reached.
+Logging to File, as configured in the NLog configuration, results in a storage exception such as `There is not enough space on the disk : 'D:\home\site\wwwroot\logs\app-name.YYYY-MM-DD.log'` seen in a profiler trace due to a local cache limit of 1GB being reached.

+These exceptions correlate with users receiving 504 Gateway Timeout error pages.

+Only Redis should be logged to and not File as:
+* Kibana is reliably available.
+* Application Insights is the backup solution, Azure's [Application Insights SLA](https://azure.microsoft.com/en-us/support/legal/sla/application-insights/v1_2/) guarantees query availability will not fall below 99.9%.
-As Kibana is reliably available, checking logs on individual app services is impractical for debugging and to prevent the storage exceptions, only Redis should be logged to and not File.
+* Checking logs on individual app services is impractical for debugging.
+* High level Contributor permissions are needed to access the App Services' files, these permissions should be restricted.
+* Not logging to File prevents the storage exceptions.

 For local development, it is useful to log to File.